 Approaching Levi from behind, he tapped the shapeshifter on the shoulder.

 If Levi had been startled, he didn’t show it.

-Levi stepped off to the side, making it clear this person was going to be her new dance partner.
-Unsure how to carry herself now, she let him guide her.
+Stepping off to the side, Levi made it clear this person was going to be her new dance partner.
+Unsure how to carry herself now, she let this stranger guide her.
 In contrast to Levi’s method of placing his hands a bit inappropriately, this man placed his right hand more traditionally on the middle of her upper back, while his free hand took her right hand gently.
 Although he brought her in close, their bodies did not touch, and compared to Levi’s pelvic gyrating, this man held himself properly, nothing obscene in his movements at all.
-In fact, even thinking about dancing dirty with this man made Madeline feel rather embarrassed.
+In fact, even thinking about dancing dirty with this man made Madeline feel quite embarrassed.

 She stole a quick look at Levi out of the corner of her eye to see what he was doing.

 He was dancing with another girl who had promptly dumped her partner for him, but his eyes were still on Madeline.
 It wasn’t a look of playful inhibition anymore, just unreadable observation.

 At that point, the gentleman dancing with her leaned his head forward and began to whisper into her ear.
 It was a throaty whisper in another language, and although she didn’t understand a word of it, the way they vibrated in her head made her blush.